lgss/service-design-manual/service-manual/user-centred-design/resources/shared-asset-libraries.md

 ---
 layout: detailed-guidance
 title: Shared asset libraries
-subtitle: How GOV.UK uses shared asset libraries, and where we provide our code
+subtitle: How LGSS uses shared asset libraries, and where we provide our code
 category: design-and-development-resources
 type: resource
 phases: